Sarcoidosis is an inflammatory disease in which granulomas, or clumps of inflammatory cells, form in various organs. This causes organ inflammation.

 Sex and gender exist on spectrums.
 This article will use the terms “men,” “women,” or both to refer to sex assigned at birth.

-Some people with sarcoidosis do not have symptoms.
+Some people with sarcoidosis don’t have any symptoms.
 However, general symptoms may include:

-Symptoms depend on which part of the body is affected by the disease.
-This disease commonly affects the lungs.
+Symptoms vary depending on the part of your body that’s affected by the disease.
+Sarcoidosis can occur in any organ, but it most commonly affects the lungs.
 Lung symptoms can include:

 - a dry cough

 Skin symptoms can include:

 - skin sores